ethereum-oasis-op/baseline/examples/bri-1/base-example/README.md

 NATS and NATS streaming are used as a fault-tolerant messaging backplane to dispatch and scale idempotent tasks asynchronously.
 Each NATS subject is configured with a `ttl` for the specific message type which will be published to subscribers of the subject; if no positive acknowledgement has been received for a redelivered message when its `ttl` expires, the message will be negatively acknowledged and dead-lettered.

-Redis is used to cache frequently-updated and frequently-accessed key/value pairs (i.e., real-time network metrics).
+In this implementation Redis is used to cache frequently-updated and frequently-accessed key/value pairs (i.e., real-time network metrics).

 ### Authorization